Guidance

 RV passport: temporary administrative recognition

-You must always refer requests for a RV for temporary administrative recognition to your local Quality and Examination Support team (QuESt).
-QuESt will refer these requests to the Guidance and Quality team who will obtain authorisation from policy.
+You must always refer requests for a RV for temporary administrative recognition to your local Quality and Examination Support team (QuESt) using a guidance referral form.
+QuESt will obtain authorisation from policy.
+When you receive a reply from QuESt, you must case note on the application whether you can issue a RV passport.

 Restricted validity passports for overseas customers